 Students who have registered with the Disability Resource Center should initiate their request for assistance and accommodation in accessing these materials.
 The Center will work with the Libraries Course Reserve Unit to provide accessible course materials.
 All information submitted by the student to the Libraries in fulfilling the request for accommodation will be kept confidential.
-For more information on services for students with disabilities, contact the DRC at 352-392-8565 or at accessuf@dso.ufl.edu.
+For more information on services for students with disabilities, contact the DRC at 352-392-8565 or see link above.
 For general information on course reserves, please contact the Course Reserves Unit at 352-273-2520, or email at eres@uflib.ufl.edu.